How to use Role-Play in Teaching and Training

 Role-play is a valuable teaching and training tool that delivers immense amount of imprinted learning.
 This learning is retained and recalled better through the role-play experience.
 While it is evolving as a very effective and interactive teaching tool, many learners feel unprepared and uncomfortable in participating in this teaching mode.
 It could be equally uncomfortable for a novice teacher who wants to use role-play in routine teaching and training.

-I have just returned from a two day teaching the trainers stin where we used role-play as a tool with enormous benefit for the participants.
+I have just returned from a two day teaching the trainers stint where we used role-play as a tool with enormous benefit to the participants.
 I also use role-play in one to one teaching and training.

-I am constantly amazed at the level and depth of learning that occurs through effective deployment of this tool; the way it can be adapted to teach anything from knowledge, skills or to explore and expose attitudes.
+I am constantly amazed at the depth of learning that occurs through effective deployment of this tool - the way it can be adapted to teach anything from knowledge, skills or to explore and expose attitudes.

 In this article, I will share my thoughts on the art of constructing the role-play, the principles that underpin this tool and what kind of learning occurs through its use.